Check in with yourself with this simple technique

 Reconnect with your body, your breath, and your moment

-This 5-minute body scan is a simple and effective way to tune in, even on the busiest day.
-You can do it seated, standing, or lying down — at your desk, on the bus, or while waiting for the kettle to boil.
+A quick body scan is a simple and effective way to tune in, even on the busiest day.
+You can do it seated, standing, or lying down.

 How to Do a Simple Body Scan Check-In